Former Nazi guard arrives in Germany after US deportation | DW | 20.02.2021

 Friedrich Karl B. arrived on a medical transport plane at Frankfurt Airport on Saturday.

-Federal police have referred him to law enforcement officials in the central state of Hesse, according to the German Press Agency (DPA).
+Federal police have referred him to law enforcement officials in the central state of Hesse, according to DPA, the German press agency.

-Prosecutors in the northern town of Celle said that he would be questioned for accessory to murder.
-But a police spokesman said that he has not been taken into custody.
+Prosecutors in the town of Celle, in the state of Lower Saxony, said he would be questioned for accessory to murder.
+But a police spokesman said he had not been taken into custody.

 It is unclear if there will be a trial as German prosecutors dropped the case last year, citing a lack of evidence.